MatthewBlyth/OAI-TTS-Scripts/README.md

-If you're converting plaintext to audio you can probably use an LLM in place of the latex to python scripts.
+If you're converting plaintext to audio you can probably use an LLM in place of the latex to python scripts to generate the python strings.
 The important points to maintain are:

 1. Keep each text chunk under 4000 characters (OAI TTS model input limit)
 2. Ensure each chunk ends at a paragrpah boundary (in case the stitching together of .wav files isn't seamless)